Montecri/GNSSTimeServer/README.md

 ---

+Wiring diagrams

+This time server does not have to be portable so it is AC powered only.

-Motion sensor connections to turn the displays on an off.
-Thanks to Brett Oliver who engineered this addition on his version of the project.
-You can also just connect an SPDT switch to supply either +3.3 volts or ground to A0.
-If you don't want to turn off the displays either connect A0 permanently to +3.3 volts or comment out the "setPowerSave" statements in the UpdateDisplay() function in the main.cpp file.
+A PIR motion sensor can be connected to A0 on the NodeMCU to automatically turn the OLED displays on only when someone is near to see them.
+Thanks to Brett Oliver who engineered the mod on his version of the project.
+Alternatively, a simple SPDT switch that connects A0 to either ground or +3.3 volts could be used.
+If it is not desired to turn the displays off, just connect A0 permanently to +3.3 volts or comment out the "if (PIRvalue < 500)" block of statements in the main.cpp file.

-Schematic diagram

 ![sketch_bb-menor](https://github.com/Montecri/GPSTimeServer/blob/Dual-Display/images/Schematic.png)